gscrow/dressipi-com/_posts/2019-10-08-innovating-at-speed-to-deliver-unique-and-relevant-in-store-experiences.markdown

 The pace of transformation in the fashion industry has been accelerating over the last few decades.
 After the successes of Amazon selling books and electronics online, the first wave of change came in the form of a channel shift where retailers began to sell online as well as offline.

-After years of fashion retailers selling successfully via their online stores, the second, current wave is to deliver hyper-curated, hyper-personalised services to customers.
+After years of fashion retailers selling successfully via their online stores, the second, current wave is to deliver hyper-curated, hyper-personalized services to customers.

 However, as retailers have begun this journey there is an increasing understanding that fashion behaves very differently to other categories such as books, electronics or travel.
 As discussed in Harvard Business Review’s ‘[How Retail Changes When Algorithms Curate Everything We Buy](https://hbr.org/2019/01/how-retail-changes-when-algorithms-curate-everything-we-buy)’, *‘differences between travel and retail curators make direct comparisons difficult...developing these engines for retail will probably be harder than it has been for travel’.*